AshbalFatima/HTB-Penetration-Testing-Path/Getting-Started/SMB.md

 - **Objective**: Identify and enumerate the SMB shares on the target system.
 Once you've located the shares, authenticate as the **bob** user and navigate to the **flag** folder.
 Inside, you’ll find the **flag.txt** file.
 Your mission is to extract its contents and retrieve the flag.

-In this challenge, we had to exploit SMB shares, gain access as the **bob** user, and extract the flag hidden within the **flag.txt** file.
-Time to hack into the system and retrieve our prize!
+For this challenge, we had to exploit SMB shares, gain access as the **bob** user, and extract the flag hidden within the **flag.txt** file.
+It was time to hack into the system and retrieve our prize!

 ---